 Seat Belt Safety

-- Rhode Island has a new seat belt law which went into effect on June 30, 2011.
-Drivers who do not wear their seat belts can now be pulled over and fined $85 – even if they have not violated any other traffic law.
+- Rhode Island’s primary seat belt law is designed to save lives; as such, drivers who do not wear their seat belts can now be pulled over and fined $40 – even if they have not violated any other traffic law.

 - Children under age eight (8) years old, less than fifty-seven (57) inches (4 feet, 9 inches) tall and weighing less that 80 lbs. (the maximum weight limit of a booster seat) must be transported in any rear seating position of a motor vehicle and properly restrained in a child restraint system.
 Failure to do so will result in a hearing in the Rhode Island Traffic Tribunal.